rokill3r/github-final-project/README.md

 # github-final-project
-Getting started with GIT on Coursera final project

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: